Overview

 The replications will be ordered and executed using the Priority value.
 By default, the value for each replication is set at 1000, which provides equal preferences for all replications, but ordered using the creation time of a replication.

-If you want to replicate data without truncating data in the target table, turn on the Append Mode toggle button to append new data from the source table.
+To replicate data without truncating data in the target table, turn on the Append Mode toggle button to append new data from the source table.

 Select Pre-Execution and Post-Execution Workflows to run if this replication is integrated with other module’s tasks in an Orchestrate workflow.